zionsteiner/CS5890-Distillation/README.md

 All Jupyter notebooks with 'mnist' in the name are from my initial attempts at replicating the disitllation process as documented [here](https://arxiv.org/abs/1503.02531).
 This was the only case where I was able to show that distillation works.

 NOTE: The 'Knowledge' folder is the reference code I used for this project and is not mine.
 The original source of that code can be found [here](https://github.com/Ujjwal-9/Knowledge-Distillation).
-Specifically, I used Keras ImageDataGenerator objects that are modified to output teacher logits alongside image data.
+Specifically, I used Keras ImageDataGenerator objects that are modified to output teacher logits alongside image data

+!(docs/Poster.png)